vinyldns/vinyldns-python/README.md

 **Running a full build**
 When you are finished writing your code, you will want to run everything, including linters.
-The simplest way to do this is to run `tox -e py36`, which will run everything only against python 3.6.
+The simplest way to do this is to run `tox -e check,py36`, which will run static checks and run unit tests

 If you see any failures / warnings, correct them until `tox` runs successfully.